About ash dieback

 What we are doing

-We have developed an Ash Dieback Action Plan which sets out how we will manage the progression of ash dieback throughout the county.
+We've developed an Ash Dieback Action Plan which sets out how we'll manage the progression of ash dieback throughout the county.

 What you can do

-If you spot an ash tree displaying symptoms of ash dieback that may pose a risk to people or property, please let us know via our tree management pages:
+If you spot an ash tree displaying symptoms of ash dieback that may pose a risk to people or property, let us know:

 If you own or manage an individual or a small group of ash trees, or woodlands containing ash trees, you should monitor these for symptoms of ash dieback.